-To prevent the possibility of personal injury, use only impact sockets when using an impact wrench.
+To prevent possibility of personal injury, use only impact sockets when using an impact wrench.

 Insert a clutch puller bolt (p/n 608429) into the clutch and hand tighten for several turns.
 Remove the clutch by driving it off with the impact wrench and the clutch puller bolt.
+It is not necessary to remove the engine to remove the clutch.
+Refer to the CONTINUOUSLY VARIABLE TRANSMISSION (CVT) section for removal and installation.